 With assets under management in excess of £1 billion, Church House Investment Management is a fund and portfolio manager offering specialist services to individuals, financial professionals and institutions for over 20 years.

 Welcome to Church House Investment Management

-The content you are trying to view is aimed at UK Professional Partners such as solicitors and accountants.
+The content you are trying to view is aimed at UK Charities or trustees.
 To view please confirm:

 Registered in England and Wales No. 03475556